Obstetrician Gynecologist

 How harmful is drinking during pregnancy, and at what stage is it most harmful to the fetus?

-Asked by emiliaK over 11 years ago
+Asked by emiliaK about 12 years ago

 The studies on alcohol consumption in pregnancy are unequivocal- drinking alcohol while pregnant can result in many complications ranging from birth defects to growth restriction, mental retardation and stillbirth.
 There is a clear dose response relationship between alcohol and poor outcomes, which means that as higher quantities of alcohol are consumed, the risk of complications is higher.
 However, because every individual metabolizes alcohol differently, there is no "safe" amount of alcohol that can be consumed in pregnancy.
 Bottom line, I recommend abstaining from all alcohol while pregnant.
 The critical developmental period for vital organs (such as the brain) occurs in the first trimester.
 Therefore, it makes sense that most of the birth defects are related to drinking in the early part of pregnancy.
 However, drinking later in pregnancy can result in cognitive and developmental delays.
 Of course, if there is a special occasion or celebration, I tell my patients it's acceptable to have a rare glass of wine.
 But my overwhelming opinion is that drinking in pregnancy should be avoided- why take the risk?